danjarosz/daankh-next-js-project-template/README.md

 - Configured ESLint
 - Configured Playwright for E2E and acceptance tests
 - Configured Jest & React Testing Library for unit and integration tests
+- Configured Storybook and WriterSide for creating documentations

 ## Getting Started